Fantastic Beasts: The Secrets of Dumbledore: Plot

-Albus Dumbledore and Gellert Grindelwald briefly meet in a Muggle teashop where they acknowledge their mutual feelings.
-Grindelwald vows to destroy the Muggle world, but Dumbledore denounces the plan as madness, saying he once supported it only because he was young and foolish.
+Albus Dumbledore and Gellert Grindelwald briefly meet in a Muggle teashop, where they acknowledge their mutual feelings.
+Grindelwald vows to destroy the Muggle world, but Dumbledore denounces the plan as madness, saying he only supported it because he was in love with Grindelwald.

-In Kweilin, China, 1932, Newt Scamander helps a Qilin — a magical creature that can see into one's soul as well as the future — give birth.
-Grindelwald's acolytes, led by Credence, attack and kill the mother, then kidnap the newborn.
-Grindelwald kills the creature, intending to harness its ability of precognition.
-Unbeknownst to them, the Qilin had twins, the younger of which Newt saved.
+In 1932, Kweilin prefecture of China, Newt Scamander helps a qilin — a magical creature that can see into one's soul as well as the future — give birth.
+Apparating in, Credence leads Rosier and Carrow to attack and kill the mother, then kidnap the newborn.
+Unbeknownst to them, the qilin has twins, the younger of which Newt saves before collapsing exhausted.
+A wyvern from his travelling menagerie flies them all away.